samos570/iheartdata/README.md

 It is assumed that Python 3 is installed and available as `python`.

-## Building Instructions
+## Build Instructions

 Clone the repository, and run `buildsheet.sh` twice within an assessment directory.
-The .pdf output will be gerated at the top level inside the assessment directory.
+The .pdf output will be generated at the top level inside the assessment directory.

 ```